NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B
     - Hitbox duration increased by 1 frame
     - Launches
-    - Lift adjusted
-    - (TODO: Says this was reverted, was it all reverted?)
 - 2A
     - Duration increased by 7 frames
     - Has less endlag